PZ007/STM32/IAP/README.md

 <li>The IAP application is invoked after each reset of the microcontroller</li>
 <li>If a domain application is present in Flash memory, the IAP application passes control immediately along to this application after a microcontroller reset.
 The IAP application can be kept running in two ways (see the readme file of the specific IAP project for details):
 <ol>
-<li>By pulling a specific input pin to GND during start-up (a user pushes a button)</li>
+<li>By pulling a specific pin to GND during start-up (a user pushes a button)</li>
-<li>By writing a specific bit pattern to a specific RAM location and then invoking a microcontroller reset (the domain application does that)</li>
+<li>By writing a specific bit pattern to a specific RAM location and then invoking a microcontroller reset; the domain application has to be programmed accordingly</li>
 </ol>
 <li>Once running the IAP application exits in one of these ways:
 <ol>